CalStott/VPCs/vpc_notes.md

 ## What is a VPC?

-A **private, isolated network within a public cloud provider's infrastructure** where you can define and control your virtual network environment e.g. IP address ranges, subnets, route tables and network gateways
+A **private network within a public cloud provider's infrastructure** where you can define and control your virtual network environment e.g. IP address ranges, subnets, route tables and network gateways.
+It is the next step in security after making a security group.

 (Like building a private data centre inside the cloud, but with the scalability and flexibility benefits that come with cloud computing)